Overview

 There are several different feeder strategies that you can adopt for using the credentials in your test data file, such as:

-- Shuffle – shuffle the entries first, then behave like queue
+• Shuffle – shuffle the entries first, then behave like a queue

-When using the Queue or Shuffle strategies, make sure you have enough test data in your file.
+When using the Queue or Shuffle strategies, ensure you have enough test data in your file.
 If the feeder runs out of entries, then the Gatling test will shut down.

 With Gatling, you can use a check and saveAs() to capture this sessionId into a parameter, then send that parameter back in subsequent HTTP calls in the header or by whatever means the application expects.

-OAuth is an open-standard authorisation protocol that apps can use to provide client applications with secure delegated access.
-OAuth works over HTTPS and authorises devices, APIs, servers, and applications with access tokens rather than credentials.
+OAuth is an open-standard authorization protocol that apps can use to provide client applications with secure delegated access.
+OAuth works over HTTPS and authorizes devices, APIs, servers, and applications with access tokens rather than credentials.
 You can learn more in this article on OAuth.

-If your web application is using OAuth, there are two different scenarios that you’ll likely want to cater for in your Gatling script:
+If your web application is using OAuth, there are two different scenarios that you’ll likely want to cater to in your Gatling script:

 Alternatively, you might want to have the creation of the OAuth token and subsequent use of that OAuth token (i.e. to complete other regular transactions), as part of the same script.
-It ultimately depends on your individual use case, and the behaviour you want to test and simulate.
+It ultimately depends on your individual use case and the behavior you want to test and simulate.

 Refer to this article for an example of generating OAuth access tokens with Gatling and then using the tokens in subsequent HTTP requests.